Efficient constructions of convex combinations for 2-edge-connected subgraphs on fundamental classes: 2ECM for half-integer square points

 Now we show the second property holds: for each edge $e'\in T'$, there are at least two links $\ell,\ell' \in L'$ that are in $\cov(e')$.
 Suppose there is an edge $e'$ such that $e'$ does not have this property.
 Edge $e'$ corresponds to one part of a subdivided edge $e$ in the tree $T$.
 Let $v$ and $v_e$ be the endpoints of $e'$.

-First, assume that $v_e$ is a parent of $v$ in $T'$.
-If $v$ is a leaf, we are done, as there are 3 links in $\ell$ that cover edge $e$ in $T$, all these links will cover $e'$ in the new instance as we do not change the leaf endpoints.
-Thus we may assume that $v$ has children.
+First, notice that if $v$ is a leaf, then there are three links in $\ell$ that cover edge $e$ in $T$, and all these links will cover $e'$ in the new instance as we do not change the leaf endpoints.
+Thus we may assume that $v$ is not a leaf.

-If $v$ has only one child edge, then let edge $f$ be the child edge of $e$ in $T$.
+If $v$ has degree two in $T$, then let edge $f$ be the other edge incident to $v$, as shown in Figure \ref{fig:5.1a}.
 Let $\ell$ be a link in $L$ such that $e$ and $f$ are both covered by $\ell$.
 If $\ell'\in L'$ is the link corresponding to $\ell$, then $\ell'$ covers $e'$.
 Hence we can suppose there is at most one link $\ell$ in $L$ that covers both $e$ and $f$.
 Therefore, there are distinct links $\ell_1,\ldots,\ell_4$ such that $\ell_1,\ell_2$ cover $f$ and $\ell_3,\ell_4$ cover $e$.
 But then vertex $v$ has degree six in $G$ as every link that covers $e$ and does not cover $f$ or vice versa must have $v$ as an endpoint.
-Thus, we may assume that $v$ has degree three in $T$, which means $e$ has exactly two child edges $f$ and $g$.
+Thus, we may assume that $v$ has degree three in $T$, which means $v$ is incident to edges $e,f$ and $g$ in $T$, as shown in Figure \ref{fig:5.1b}.
 Let $\ell_1,\ell_2,\ell_3$ be the links that cover $e$.
-Suppose WLOG that $\ell_1$ and $\ell_2$ cover either $f$ or $g$.
+Suppose without loss of generality that $\ell_1$ and $\ell_2$ cover either $f$ or $g$.
 Then, the corresponding links $\ell_1'$ and $\ell_2'$ in $L'$ will cover $e'$.
 However, if $\ell_1$ does not cover $f$ or $g$ if must be the case that $\ell_1$ has an endpoint in $v$.
 The same holds for $\ell_2$.
-This implies that $v$ has degree five, which is a contradiction.
+This implies that $v$ has degree five, which is a contradiction to the 4-regularity of $G$. \end{proof}